artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 > to drive this curse from the house.
 We ourselves?
 > We're hardly the ones to fight them off.
 All we'd do
 > is parade our wretched weakness.
 A boy inept at battle.
-> Oh I'd swing to attach if I had the power in me.
+> Oh I'd swing to attack if I had the power in me.
 > By god, it's intolerable, what they do---disgrace,
 > my house a shambles!
 You should be ashamed yourselves,
 > mortified in the face of neighbors living round about!